Jcait/code-wars/8th-kyu/Convert_number_to_reversed_array_of_digits/README.md

 }
 ```

-I'd made the mistake of having the seperator for .split(" ") instead of .split("") this meant the whole number was assigned to one array index rather than each digit seperatly
+I'd made the mistake of having the separator for.split(" ") instead of.split("").
+This meant the whole number was assigned to one array index rather than each digit separately.

-The above solution could also be presented as below which is the same work just with less variables
+The above solution could also be presented as below, which is the same work just with fewer variables.

 ```
 function digitize(n) {